About the Lingenfelter Collection

 Corvettes definitely make a strong appearance in the Collection, as approximately 40 percent of the Collection is dedicated to the Chevy muscle car, boasting some phenomenal new and classic editions.
 The range of Corvettes in the Collection is simply stunning – from an extremely rare ’53 Supercharged Corvette, to the 1955 Duntov Test Mule (the first true high performance Corvette), to a ‘77 Corvette Coupe (the first Corvette in the collection), to a brand new 2010 Lingenfelter-powered ZR1.

 The Collection continues to evolve – we are continually searching for the latest and greatest rare exotics and superior muscle car editions.
 We are also striving to collect vehicles that are significant to our heritage—vehicles from John Lingenfelter’s racing history.
 Most notably wanted for the collection: the 1988 Lingenfelter-powered Callaway ‘Sledgehammer’ Corvette, which, at an astounding 900+ horsepower, John Lingenfelter piloted to a record-holding pass of 254.76 mph.
 Impressive, to say the least.

-In addition to a passion for collecting rare and unique automobiles, the Lingenfelter Collection is also actively involved in many charities, including, but not limited to those in support of breast cancer research, junior diabetes, youth organizations, as well as many others.
+In addition to a passion for collecting rare and unique automobiles, the Lingenfelter Collection is also actively involved in many charities, including, but not limited to those in support of breast cancer research, juvenile diabetes, youth organizations, as well as many others.
 It has shown tremendous dedication over the years by raising money through tours and other private showings to help benefit almost any charity that has a sound cause.